This connection method enables MySQL Workbench to connect to MySQL Server using TCP/IP.

 The Advanced tab includes these check boxes:

-Use compression protocol: If checked,
+Use compression protocol: If checked, the

 --compress option.
-This
+This option is unchecked

 Use ANSI quotes to quote identifiers: Treat “"” as an identifier quote character (like the “`” quote character) and not as a string quote character.
 You can still use “`” to quote identifiers with this mode enabled.
 With this option enabled, you cannot use double quotation marks to quote literal strings, because it is interpreted as an identifier.
 Note: If this option is checked, it overrides the server setting.
 This option is unchecked by default.